BrentDean/8-Bit/README.md

 PCB schematics and layout are done in KiCad; fabrication is in progress.

-## Relationship to the Ben Eater 8-bit Computer
+## Relationship to the Ben  8-bit Computer

 This project is inspired by Ben Eater’s 8-bit breadboard computer: